Inductive Generative Recommendation via Retrieval-based Speculation: Introduction

-In this work, we aim to develop \emph{inductive} generative recommendation models that can recommend new items on the fly.
+In this work, we aim to develop \emph{inductive} generative recommendation models that can recommend new items on-the-fly.
 Achieving this goal is non-trivial.
-Typical inductive recommendation approaches~\cite{wu2021towards} include: (1) Heuristic strategy.
-Existing attempts like TIGER~\cite{petrov2023generative} propose to use heuristic strategies to mix a predefined proportion of new items into the recommended list~\cite{petrov2023generative}, leading to suboptimal results; (2) Side information and KNN search.
-Content-based ~\cite{balabanovic1997fab,pazzani2007content} and modality-based recommendation~\cite{hou2022towards, li2023text, yuan2023go,hou2023vqrec,sheng2024language} methods use side information like titles and descriptions to represent each item.
-In this way, the new items can be easily encoded into the same representation space and retrieved with K-nearest neighbor (KNN) search.
-Although GR models can tokenize items with side information into semantic IDs as well, as previously discussed, they struggle to generate unseen semantic ID patterns using autoregressive decoding~\cite{freitag2017beam,rajput2024recommender}.
+In traditional recommendation systems, inductive recommendation~\cite{wu2021towards} is typically achieved by incorporating side information and K-nearest neighbor (KNN) search.
+Although GR models can also tokenize items with side information into semantic IDs, as previously discussed, they struggle to generate unseen semantic ID patterns through autoregressive decoding~\cite{freitag2017beam,rajput2024recommender}.
+Recent efforts have explored blending GR outputs with items retrieved by non-GR methods~\cite{rajput2024recommender,yang2024unifying}.
+However, these approaches fail to fully exploit the modeling strengths of GR models, resulting in suboptimal performance.

-Note that semantic ID-based GR models are not designed to be \emph{transductive}.
-For item ID-based transductive models like SASRec~\cite{kang2018self}, the IDs of new items do not exist in a trained model, making it fundamentally impossible to recommend new items.
-For generative recommendation models, we can tokenize new items into semantic IDs using the same item tokenizer as existing items.
-Having the semantic IDs of new items gives us the headroom to improve the inductive capability of GR models.
-Instead of expecting GR models to generate unseen semantic ID patterns, our approach is to actively input these new semantic ID patterns into the GR models to obtain ranking scores.